Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 ## Public Transport

 Cambridge has a good network of bus and rail routes into and around the city.
 Alternatively, ask your taxi driver for Midsummer Common.

+Please note there will be Train Strikes on Friday 2nd and Saturday 3rd June so you will need to find alternative transport if you are intending to come by train.

 ## Accommodation/Camping